ctdk/goiardi/docs/installation.rst

                            database options in the config file.
         --use-postgresql   Use a PostgreSQL database for data storage.
                            Configure database options in the config file.
         --local-filestore-dir= Directory to save uploaded files in.
-Optional when running in in-memory mode, *mandatory* for SQL mode.
+Optional when running in in-memory mode, *mandatory*
+                           (unless using S3 uploads) for SQL mode.
         --log-events       Log changes to chef objects.
     -K, --log-event-keep=  Number of events to keep in the event log.
 If set, the event log will be checked periodically and